iSandyU/spring-facebook-auth/README.md

 # spring-facebook-auth
-Spring boot with Facebook authentication
+Spring boot with Facebook authentication using Spring OAuth2